nebrius/raspi-io/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/nebrius/raspi-io?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Raspi IO is an I/O plugin for the [Johnny-Five](https://github.com/rwaldron/johnny-five) Node.js robotics platform that enables Johnny-Five to control the hardware on a Raspberry Pi.
 The API docs for this module can be found on the [Johnny-Five I/O Plugin specification page](https://github.com/rwaldron/io-plugins), except for the constructor which is documented below.
-Raspi IO supports all models of the Raspberry Pi, except for the Model A.
+Raspi IO supports all models of the Raspberry Pi, except for the Model A and compute modules.

 If you have a bug report, feature request, or wish to contribute code, please be sure to check out the [Contributing Guide](/CONTRIBUTING.md).

 ## System Requirements

-- Raspberry Pi Model B Rev 1 or newer (sorry Model A users)
+- Raspberry Pi Model B Rev 1 or newer (sorry Model A users), except compute modules
 - Raspbian Jessie or newer
   - [Node-RED](http://nodered.org/) works, but can be finicky and difficult to debug.
   - See https://github.com/nebrius/raspi-io/issues/24 for more info about support for other OSes